FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 It takes a bit more than one hour to get to Verona from Venice.

-If you are a traveler who is restless and wants to add even more places to the itinerary, I have more tips here.
+If you are a restless traveler and want to add even more places to the itinerary, I have more tips here.
 However, this itinerary is busy already, though it should not stress you out.
 You will be able to see quite a lot – and with this 2-week Italy itinerary, you get a perfect idea of the best places to visit.